codeforamerica/brigade-action-teams/issues_start.md

 - [ ] NAC sponsor will create a new team:
 Select Settings from the repository menu
-Select Collaborators & teams from the left-hand menu Configure the new team by adding a team name bat-[BAT_NAME]-team more, an optional description, option parten team, and setting visibility to Visible
+Select Collaborators & teams from the left-hand menu Configure the new team by adding a team name bat-[BAT_NAME]-team, an optional description, optional parent team, and setting visibility to Visible
 Select the green Create Team button
 - [ ] NAC sponsor will add the new team to the repository Select Settings from the repository menu